Epeng1994/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

-1. What is the DOM?
+1. What is the DOM? //It's the Document Object Model which allows JS and Html to communicate by creating the html into an object which JS can read
-2. What is an event?
+2. What is an event? // a function that operates once the event listener is activated
-3. What is an event listener?
+3. What is an event listener? // a trigger
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? // to use array methods as nodelist is limited in what it can run such as forEach()
-5. What is a component?
+5. What is a component? // a function that returns a DOM object and can be called multiple times